streamfan/GPT-TUI/README.md

 # GPT-TUI
-A TUI to interact with ChatGPT
+A TUI to interact with ChatGPT!

+This is a reactive application that runs entirely in your terminal.
+It will adjust to the window size dynamically as well as font size.

+It uses [Textual](https://www.textualize.io/) and [Rich](https://github.com/Textualize/rich) for formatting outputs.

 # Authentication